render-examples/wrapped-for-linkedin/README.md

-# LinkedIn Wrapped
+# Wrapped for LinkedIn

-LinkedIn Wrapped transforms your LinkedIn activity into an engaging, visual story inspired by Spotify Wrapped.
+Wrapped for LinkedIn transforms your LinkedIn activity into an engaging, visual story inspired by Spotify Wrapped.
 Discover your most impactful posts, understand who's engaging with your content, and check out your year in review.

-LinkedIn Wrapped is a fully client-side application.
+Wrapped for LinkedIn is a fully client-side application.
 Your data is processed entirely in your browser and never leaves your device.

 Created by [Shifra Williams](https://www.linkedin.com/in/shifra-williams/) and [Venkata Naga Sai Kumar Bysani](https://www.linkedin.com/in/saibysani18/).